The Best Job in the World (advertising): Winner

 The winner was Ben Southall, from the United Kingdom.
 In the last week of his paradise job, he was stung by an Irukandji jellyfish.
 Although lethal cases are known, he made a full recovery.

 Southall is now an Ambassador of Queensland Tourism and took residency in Queensland after the six-month period on the island had ended.
 Since then Ben has established himself as an adventure advocate in Australia taking on extreme adventures around the world including a 1600 km kayak along the Great Barrier Reef in 2011, running a number of marathons around the country.
 He set a world record to climb the tallest mountain in each Australian state (8) in the shortest ever time in April 2013 - the Aussie 8 expedition took 8 days.
 His website follows his adventures around the planet.

 In 2008 Southall circumnavigated Africa in a Land Rover, known as Colonel Mustard, covering 65,000 km.
 He climbed the five highest mountains on the continent and ran five marathons in the year raising $50,000 (AUS) for charity.

 He married Sophee McPhee in November 2012 back on Hamilton Island where he lived as the Caretaker of the Islands of the Great Barrier Reef.

+Advertising Case Studies

+Tourism Queensland invested US$1m in the campaign and generated US$70m of global publicity just one month after the campaign's launch.
+By the campaign's end, it generated more than an estimated $200 million in global publicity value for Tourism Queensland.
+The campaign was acknowledged as very successful.